pingswept/me30-website/content/logistics/projects.md

 The point of the constraints is to keep your game simple enough that you can complete it in 2 weeks.

 In addition to planning to meet these constraints, you should also pick one learning goal for yourself for this project.
+Open-ended projects offer you an opportunity to bend the curriculum into the direction of your interests or to explore a potential new area of interest.

 Here are some example learning goals: